interacsean/pronad/README.md

 If a function throws, or you return a `Promise.reject()` from a `.map`, your Pronad will end up in the rejected state, even though the `.map` by definition should retain the state of the monad.

+There's still more exploring to do around how solid the rejected side of the `Pronad` type is.

 *Them's the breaks*

 ****

 #### Todo
- - write test and implement recover – test whether the fn can be optional / default to identity and still error if type is not maintained
+ - Explore whether recover fn can be optional / default to identity and still error if type is not maintained
- - Alternative to Promise.all to convert `Array<Pronad<bad, good>>` and collect all values into a `Pronad<Array<bad>, Array<good>>`.
+ - Test and implement fromFalsey
  - Implement tap, doubleTap, bimap
  - Write documentation on each method
+ - Alternative to Promise.all to convert `Array<Pronad<bad, good>>` and collect all values into a `Pronad<Array<bad>, Array<good>>`.
- - Provide an import for auto-initialising(?)
+ - Provide an alternative import file to auto-initialise(?)